dotnet/docs/docs/fsharp/tour.md

 The best way to learn about F# is to read and write F# code.
 This article will act as a tour through some of the key features of the F# language and give you some code snippets that you can execute on your machine.
 To learn about setting up a development environment, check out [Getting Started](get-started/index.md).

 There are two primary concepts in F#: functions and types.
-This tour will emphasize features of the language which fall into these two concepts.
+This tour emphasizes features of the language that fall into these two concepts.

 ## Executing the code online